-This bill aims to revise laws concerning the use of artificial intelligence (AI) in health insurance, specifically imposing restrictions on health insurance issuers that utilize AI for utilization review or management functions.
-It mandates that any AI, algorithm, or software tool used must consider a covered person's medical history, individual clinical circumstances, and other relevant clinical information, rather than relying solely on group datasets.
-Additionally, the bill stipulates that AI should not replace healthcare provider decision-making, must be non-discriminatory, and should be subject to audits and compliance reviews.
-It also emphasizes that determinations of medical necessity must be made exclusively by licensed healthcare professionals.
+House Bill No. [insert bill number] aims to revise laws concerning the use of artificial intelligence (AI) in health insurance by imposing specific restrictions on health insurance issuers that utilize AI for utilization review or management functions.
+The bill mandates that any AI, algorithm, or software tool used must consider a covered person's medical history, individual clinical circumstances, and other relevant clinical information, rather than relying solely on group datasets.
+Additionally, it emphasizes that such tools should not replace healthcare provider decision-making, must not discriminate against enrollees, and should be subject to audits and compliance reviews.
+The bill also stipulates that determinations of medical necessity must be made exclusively by licensed healthcare professionals.

 Statutes affected: LC Text: 33-18-201